GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Flag | Notes
 -----|------
 `--help`         | see all flags
+`--benchmarks`   | A comma separated list of benchmarks or benchmark sets to run such as `--benchmarks=iperf,ping` .
+To see the full list, run `./pkb.py --help`
-`--cloud`      | Cloud where the bechmarks are run.
+`--cloud`        | Cloud where the benchmarks are run.
 See the table below for choices.
+`--machine_type` | Type of machine to provision if pre-provisioned machines are not used.
+Most cloud providers accept the names of pre-defined provider-specific machine types (for example, GCP supports `--machine_type=n1-standard-8` for a GCE n1-standard-8 VM).
+Some cloud providers support YAML expressions that match the corresponding VM spec machine_type property in the [YAML configs](#configurations-and-configuration-overrides) (for example, GCP supports `--machine_type="{cpus: 1, memory: 4.5GiB}"` for a GCE custom VM with 1 vCPU and 4.5GiB memory).
+Note that the value provided by this flag will affect all provisioned machines; users who wish to provision different machine types for different roles within a single benchmark run should use the [YAML configs](#configurations-and-configuration-overrides) for finer control.
 `--zone`         | This flag allows you to override the default zone.
 See the table below.
-`--benchmarks` | A comma separated list of benchmarks or benchmark sets to run such as `--benchmarks=iperf,ping` .
-To see the full list, run `./pkb.py --help`

 The default cloud is 'GCP', override with the `--cloud` flag.
 Each cloud has a default zone which you can override with the `--zone` flag, the flag supports the same values